clifford2/nginx-demo-container/README.md

 kubectl exec <podname> -- rm /usr/share/nginx/html/healthz.json
 ```

-## License & Disclaimer

-This code is shared under the MIT No Attribution License.
-It is provided *AS IS*, without warranty of any kind.
-See [`LICENSES/MIT-0.txt`](LICENSES/MIT-0.txt) for the full license text and disclaimer.

-## Security

-This is a demo, provided for educational purposes only.

-While it is updated as often as possible, support is provided on a best effort basis only.

-Please report any problems or vulnerabilities by opening a [GitHub issue here](https://github.com/clifford2/nginx-demo-container/issues).

 ## Output Samples

 Here are some output examples from November 2025 (different code releases).